camicroscope/GSOC/README.md

 **Source Code:** New Project

+**Primary Mentors:** Ryan Birmingham

 ## Exploratory Annotation Interaction

-**Overview:** Annotating images is an essential feature of caMicroscope, and this can be accomplished a vatiety of different ways.
-Ultlimately, the goal is to let a user share their understanding and perspective, which can be centered on a region of interest of a slide, and entire slide, or a set of slides at once.
+**Overview:** Annotating images is an essential feature of caMicroscope, and this can be accomplished in a variety of different ways.
+Ultimately, the goal is to let a user share their understanding and perspective, which can be centered on a region of interest of a slide, and an entire slide, or a set of slides at once.
 This project involves basic research and creating multiple varied prototypes of new annotation UX workflows in order to allow for collected data to reflect the perspective and expertise of users.

 **Project Requirements:**
  * At least three novel and distinct functional annotation prototypes
- * Documentation covering use and design goals for each of these prototypes
+ * Documentation covering the use and design goals for each of these prototypes
  * Integrated with the caMicroscope UX and codebase

 **Required Skills:** User Experience, Data Visualization